Ashutosh-web/React_theory_codes/6_Explore_the_world/Assigments.md

 useEffect( callback func. , dependency array )
 For empty dep. array : it will be called once after rendering the initial UI component With dep. array      : it will be called after rendering the initial UI component and after everytime the state changes.
+If only call back function is there : Then it will be called after each render.
 </p>

 ### 5. What is optional Chaining ?